 Learn more about this remarkable story of friendship between a Hawaiian royal and a Massachusetts-born immigrant during a self-guided tour of Parker Ranch‘s two historic homes: Mana Hale, with its warm koa-wood interior, and Puuopelu, which now houses the ranch’s headquarters.
 The views of the rolling Waimea hills are truly spectacular.

 The Ocean Rider Seahorse Farm in Kailua-Kona helps to reduce the number of seahorses being captured in the wild by raising these elegant little creatures in captivity and selling them to collectors.
-You can visit the farm, learn about the different species and even touch a seahorse in the interactive pool.
-This is a perfect Big Island activity for families with young kids.
+During a tour of the Ocean Rider Seahorse farm, you’ll learn more about the different species and you can even touch a seahorse in the interactive pool.
+This is one of the best Big Island activities for families with young kids.

-A luau is a Hawaiian feast which combines great food, entertaining performances and live music.
-These usually take place in hotels or resorts, which is why you won’t find a luau on the windward side of Big Island.
-All of the island’s resorts are located near Kailua-Kona and Waikoloa, after all.
+A luau is a Hawaiian feast that combines great food, entertaining performances, and live music.
+These usually take place in hotels or resorts, which is why you won’t find a luau on the windward side of the island.
+All of the Big Island’s resorts are located near Kailua-Kona and Waikoloa, after all.

 Luau suggestions: